-Each PTA student is provided with 4 sets of uniforms (4 polos shirts); khaki pants are required and will need to be purchased separately by the student at their expense.
+Each PTA student is provided with 4 sets of uniforms to include 2 polo shirts and 2 pairs of scrubs; khaki pants are required and will need to be purchased separately by the student at their expense.
 Additional uniforms can be purchased by the student at their expense.